Nigeria became a Party to the WHO Framework Convention on Tobacco Control on January 18, 2006.

 Roadmap to Tobacco Control Legislation

 The National Tobacco Control Act, 2015 regulates all aspects of tobacco control including smoke free places, tobacco advertising, promotion, and sponsorship, tobacco packaging and labeling, prevention of tobacco industry interference, tobacco product disclosures, the creation of a National Tobacco Control Committee, tobacco product sales, including prohibiting the sale of single sticks, among other areas.
-The Act authorizes the Ministry of Health to issue certain regulations.
-However, the Act also requires such regulations to be approved by both Houses of the National Assembly.
-As the date of this review, the Ministry of Health has not issued any regulations.
-However, certain provisions of the Act, such as those regulating tobacco product sales and certain requirements on tobacco advertising, promotion and sponsorship, for example, do not require regulations.
-The provisions on tobacco product packaging and labeling, which do require regulations, will come into effect 18 months after the date of publication of the regulations in the Gazette.
-Therefore, NIS 463:2014, which regulates tobacco product packaging and labeling, is still in effect.
+The National Tobacco Control Regulations, 2019 implement many provisions of the Act including smoke free places, tobacco advertising, promotion, and sponsorship, tobacco packaging and labeling, prevention of tobacco industry interference, and tobacco product disclosures, among others.
+The provisions on tobacco product packaging and labeling entered into force in June 2021, 18 months after the date of publication of the regulations in the Gazette.
+There are two Nigerian Industrial Standards regulating the content and required disclosures and prescribing the health warning contents.
+NIS 463:2018 regulates smoked tobacco products and NIS 1031:2018 regulates smokeless tobacco products.

 This country’s legal measures were reviewed by our legal staff in consultation with in-country lawyers or tobacco control experts.